Peter Hilliard, Director

 Peter has music directed on both coasts and Off-Broadway, was the music director for a reading of Kerrigan and Lowdermilk’s new musical Republic at the Arden, and was assistant music director for a workshop of Saturnalia by acclaimed percussionist/composer Susie Ibarra and Pulitzer Prize winner Yusef Komunyakaa at the Music Theatre Group in New York.
 Peter is an adjudicator for the Mario Lanza Scholarship, serves as accompanist for the choirs of the Abington School District; is the minister of music at Berachah Church in Cheltenham, the Music Director of The Savoy Company, and an Assistant Professor at Villanova, where he oversees the music and art minors and is the musical director of the Graduate Theatre Program.
 In August 2016, Peter conducted the Savoy Company’s production of The Pirates of Penzance at the International Gilbert and Sullivan Festival in Harrogate, England.
 He occasionally plays jazz piano with the Bob Wagner Quartet and the Sean J. Kennedy Trio.
 Peter works and teaches in Glenside where he also lives with his wife Allison and their children.

 Keith Beale, Assistant Director

 Keith Beale is a graduate of West Chester University of Pennsylvania with a B.S. in music education.
 Keith has had a varied career, teaching music in public schools, working for Verizon Communications, and, after retirement, he served as part-time administrator at the Church of the Open Door and was the director of finance and marketing at CLC Ministries International.
-He is very involved with West Chester University having served on the Board for 12 years and as Chairman of the Board at West Chester University.
+He is very involved with West Chester University having served on the Board for 12 years and as Chairman of the Board for the last two years.
 Mr. Beale has sung the lead in a few operas, performed many concerts as a core soloist with the Choral Arts Society of Philadelphia, sang with the Philadelphia Orchestra and was the interim director of the Abington Choral Club.
-He currently sings with Abington Choral Club and Ambler Choral Society and he is the choir director at Church of the Open Door.
+He currently sings with the Abington Choral Club and Ambler Choral Society and he is the choir director at Church of the Open Door.
 He is an accomplished organist and pianist.
-His wife, Nancy, often accompanies him as a pianist.
+His wife, Nancy, is a pianist and often accompanies him in solo concerts and at church.